 Unbeknownst to us, the issues that would cause this Panda penalty have been in production since the creation of this website.
-In the screenshot below, we had a similar to duplicate content sundae with some keyword cannibalization sprinkled on top.
-Why would it take until September 23, 2014 to finally feel the affects of the mighty Panda?
+In the screenshot below, we had a similar duplicate content sundae with some keyword cannibalization sprinkled on top.
+Why would it take until September 23, 2014, to finally feel the effects of the mighty Panda?

-The sudden dive in visits would indicate that Panda is not running to penalize websites in real-time.
-Or it could indicate that Google Panda simply was not intelligent enough to detect the issues in real-time, which is why it took until version 4.1 to detect:
+The sudden dive in visits would indicate that Panda is not running to penalize websites in real time.
+Or it could indicate that Google Panda simply was not intelligent enough to detect the issues in real-time, which is why it took until version 4.1 to detect them: